Veteran-Owned · Hispanic Woman-Owned · 10,000+ successful fittings

 Can you service my advanced device if you didn’t fit it?

-What about osseointegration?
+What is osseointegration?

-Direct-skeletal attachment is an option for a small but growing patient population.
+Osseointegration (direct-skeletal attachment) anchors a prosthesis to the bone instead of using a socket.
+It’s an option for a small but growing patient population.
 We don’t perform the surgery, but we coordinate post-surgical prosthetic fitting and care with the surgical teams.
 Discuss with your physician first.

 Let’s talk about what you need.